What's The Inspiration?

 “Start with Mrs. Davies, she’ll be here in less than an hour, and today is her first consultation.”

 She nodded and got to work.
 I fielded phone calls and confirmed or made appointments.
 Bill saw two clients before lunch.
-I took my lunch with other personal assistants in the building.
+I took my lunch with the friends I’ve made while working here.
 When I returned, June took her lunch, and I greeted Bill’s last scheduled client for the day.

-When she left, Steven from the fourth floor accounting stepped up to my desk.
+While Bill was with his final client, Steven from the fourth floor accounting stepped off the elevator.
 He looked nervous as he held a file folder in his hands.
+His eyes met mine, and he beelined it to my desk.

 “You could have emailed me the report.”